 Step 4.
 Select a restore point and click Next.

 Step 5.
 Confirm the info and click Finish to recover Windows 10.

 Method 3: Reinstall Windows 10 but keep files

-It's a great choice to reinstall Windows 10 from USB with installation disk if you don't create Windows 10 recovery USB drive with the built-in recovery drive.
-It will keep your files as well.
+Here you will use "System Restore" option as well, but the recovery drive is an installation disc or USB.
+This can be a great choice if you don't create Windows 10 recovery USB drive with the built-in recovery drive, it will keep your files as well.

 Note: If your computer is brand-new, you can still clean install Windows 10 from USB via installation disk.
 To make it, click Install Now, pitch on Next until you see the installation type: Custom and select this option, then delete hard drive on your new computer and select the unallocated space to install Windows 10.
 Finally, click Next.